green-green-avk/AnotherTermShellPlugin-Android10Essentials/README.md

 >and which violates the Device and Network Abuse policy,
 >section 4.8 and 4.9 of the Developer Distribution Agreement (DDA)

-*...without any comments on what exactly wrong.
-Weird.
+*...without any details on what exactly wrong.
 Basically, all the JIT compilers for Android are endangered from now on.*

 ***So, use on your own risk and feel free to review and recompile it by yourself to be sure.***